Associate Professor of Music

 Olin Arts Center, Room 254

 He holds masters and doctoral degrees in composition from Columbia University, and he is Associate Professor at Bates College where he teaches composition and directs the College Orchestra.
-He is also Artistic Director of Columbia University’s Institute for Medieval Japanese Studies and Japanese Cultural Heritage Initiatives.
+He also serves as Artistic Director of Columbia University’s IMJS/Japanese Cultural Heritage Initiatives.